- The Fiscal

 - What You

 Over the past four decades, average household income grew by 68 percent after adjusting for inflation; however, that growth wasn’t shared equally.
-Average income in the highest quintile (one-fifth of the population) was 111 percent higher in 2018 than it was in 1979 — almost three times the growth in average income in the lowest quintile.
-Those statistics do not account for the effect of taxes or programs including Medicaid, the Children’s Health Insurance Program, and the Supplemental Nutrition Assistance Program; such programs provide cash payments or other forms of assistance to people with relatively low income or few assets.
+Average income in the highest quintile (one-fifth of the population) was 114 percent higher in 2019 than it was in 1979 – almost two and a half times the growth in average income in the lowest quintile.
+Those statistics do not account for the effect of taxes or programs such as Medicaid, the Children’s Health Insurance Program, and the Supplemental Nutrition Assistance Program; such programs provide cash payments or other forms of assistance to people with relatively low income or few assets.

 Federal taxes are generally progressive, which means that higher-income households pay a larger share of their income than do lower-income households.
 After taxes, income inequality remains, but the disparity among groups is reduced.

 Since 1979, benefits from transfer programs have increased as a share of income accrued by all households.
-However, for the lowest income quintile, transfers represented 68 percent of average household income in 2018 — an increase of over 35 percentage points from the 1979 level.
+However, for the lowest income quintile, transfers represented 64 percent of average household income in 2019—an increase of over 32 percentage points from the 1979 level.

 Image credit: Spencer Platt/Getty Images